Graduate Department of Chemistry and Biochemistry

 CHM 5154.
 Chemical Separations (3).
 This course explores the primary theme of chromatography, including gas-solid, gas-liquid, capillary gas, ion-exchange, and high-performance liquid methods.
 Emphasis is placed on the fundamental physical processes, modern instrumentation, and response characteristics of detectors relevant to these methods.
 Ancillary techniques discussed include solvent extraction, thin layer techniques, electrophoresis, field-flow fraction, and chromatographic measurements of physiochemical parameters.

 CHM 5175r.
 Measurements and Data Analysis in Chemistry (3).
 This course covers fundamental concepts of measurements in chemical systems.
 Students study the fundamental aspects of signal detection, noise, fluctuations, and ensembles; of spectroscopy and interaction of light with matter; and of experiment design.
-May be repeated to a maximum of nine semester hours.
-May be repeated within the same term.
+May be repeated to a maximum of nine credit hours.
+May be repeated in the same term.

 CHM 5180r.
 Special Topics in Analytical Chemistry (3).
-May be repeated to a maximum of nine semester hours.
+May be repeated to a maximum of nine credit hours.
 May be repeated within the same term.

 CHM 5454.
 Polymer Characterization (3).
 This course covers the characterization of synthetic polymers by various analytical techniques, including spectroscopy, molecular weight measurements, structure, surface studies and mechanical properties.
 The course includes sufficient introductory material in polymer synthesis to relate structure and properties.